morepurplemorebetter/world-explorer/Readme.md

 # World Explorer

-GM tool for hexcrawl campaigns that allows displaying a second manual fog of war (with color or image) only over the background layer while keeping the grid visible.
-You can choose what else this layer covers or not: drawings, (overhead) tiles, and tokens.
-Grid spaces can be revealed or made partially visible.
-The GM can always do this manually, but you can also enable auto-revealing areas explored by friendly tokens.
+A Foundry VTT module for hexcrawl campaigns that gives you full control of what your party discovers on the map.
+This module creates a second manual fog of war—with color or image—which you can reveal one grid space at a time.
+Grid spaces can be revealed in full or in part, and while the GM can always do this manually, you can also auto-reveal areas explored by friendly tokens.

+This second fog of war displays over the background but below the tokens, showing the party while exploring uncharted territory.
+You can choose whether or not this layer covers tiles, or even tokens—for games that would prefer to treat it as a manual grid based fog of war.

 If you're feeling generous, you can send something through [Paypal](https://paypal.me/carlosfernandez1779?locale.x=en_US) if you want.